lanre-OG/Static-Analysis-Lab/README.md

   `docker ps -a`

- ##### Run an interactive shell into the docker image built and confirm if Clang was successfully installed
+ ##### Copy image ID displayed above,run an interactive shell into the docker image built and confirm if Clang was successfully installed
   ```bash
    docker run -it <IMAGE ID> bash
   ```